Harmonisation of the Care and Use of Wild and Domestic Mammals and Birds in Field Research

 - EU and national legislation, and how it applies to field research

 - Planning field research

-The meeting will discuss the use of domestic animals (e.g. sheep and reindeer) in field research, as well as wildlife.
+The meeting discussed the use of domestic animals (e.g. sheep and reindeer) in field research, as well as wildlife:

 Did you find what you were looking for?Yes, I found it!
 No, I did not!

 Thanks for your feedback!
 Please note that we cannot respond unless you supply your email address.